liferay/liferay-docs/discover/portal/articles/100-web-experience-management/03-creating-web-content/02-designing-uniform-content/01-creating-structured-content/03-structure-settings.markdown

 Permissions on structures can be set just like any other [permission](discover/portal/-/knowledge_base/7.1/roles-and-permissions).
-Most users should not have the ability to edit structures.
+Most users should not be able to edit structures.
 Structures are coupled with templates, which require some web development knowledge to create.
 This is why only trusted developers should be able to create structures and templates.
 Users, of course, should be able to view structures.
 The *View* permission enables them to make use of the structures to create content.

 ![Figure 1: You're able to assign structure permissions via the *Actions* button.](../../../../../images/web-content-structure-permissions.png)

-Best practice for handling permissions for structures is to grant or deny them based on Roles.
+The best practice for structure permissions is to grant or deny them based on Roles.

 ### WebDAV URL [](id=webdav-url)

 The WebDAV URL feature is available for web content structures and templates so users can upload and organize resources from both a web interface and the file explorer of their desktop operating system.
-With the WebDAV URL, site administrators are capable of adding, browsing, editing, and deleting structures and templates on a remote server.
+With the WebDAV URL, site administrators can add, browse, edit, and delete structures and templates on a remote server.
 After you complete your structure, you can access the WebDAV URL by re-opening the structure or template and clicking the *Details* section.
-If you'd like the see WebDAV in action, see [WebDAV Access](/discover/portal/-/knowledge_base/7-1/publishing-files#desktop-access-to-documents-and-media) .
+If you'd like the see WebDAV in action, see
+[WebDAV Access](/discover/portal/-/knowledge_base/7-1/publishing-files#desktop-access-to-documents-and-media)
+.